Brimstone

 Flight Period

 One brood emerging in mid to late July.
 Hibernates over winter to re-emerge the following spring.
 One of the first butterflies seen each year and one of the longest living, up to one year.
-It may be s
+It may be seen in any month but April, May and August are the best.

 Hotspots